Suresh-kukumati/devTinder/homework.md

 Create a server
 Listen to port 7777
 Write request handler for /test, /hello
-Install nodemon and update scripts inside package.jsonWhat are dependencies What ais the use of "-g" while npm install
+Install nodemon and update scripts inside package.json What are dependencies What ais the use of "-g" while npm install
 Diffrence between caret and tilda ( ^ vs ~)